royye62/royye62.github.io/_posts/c++/container.md

 c.back() // not for forward_list
 c.front()

-// ranom access: at and subscript operation valid only for string, vector, deque, array c[n] // if overrun, undefined error happen c.at(n) // if overrun, throw out_of_range exception
+// ranom access: at() and subscript(operator[]) valid only for contiguous-memory containers c[n] // no bounds checked, if overrun, undefined error happen. more efficient than at c.at(n) // bounds checked, if overrun, throw out_of_range exception
 ```
 notes:
 - make sure the container is not empty, or undefined error happen
 - all access operation return a reference.
 - safe random access
-  - subscript index must be "in range [0, size)", or undefined happen.
+  - operator[] must be "in range [0, size)", or undefined happen.
     - it's up to the programmer to ensure that the index is valid
     - compiler will not check whether the index is out_of_range
-  - use "at" member to ensure the index is invalid
+  - use at() to ensure the index is invalid
     - if the index is invalid, throw an out_of_range exception

 #### resize a container